-The Goodman Center's Record Room also keeps secured the Intern and Practicum student records.
-Interns have two separate folders designated by color.
+The Goodman Center has an on-site Record Room for confidential storage of client records, as well as secured Intern and Practicum student records.
+Interns record their daily attendance in their Blue folder.
 The Blue folder is used daily by each intern and contains the following forms: daily sign-in and sign-out forms, supervisor log-in forms, intern absent reports, didactic training attendance and presentation log-in, and group supervision signatures.
-The Red folder of each intern contains: administrative forms required at beginning of internship such as Student Liability policy, Background Screening Results, Affidavit of Good Moral Character, Registrar Forms, Ethical Commitment Form, Confidentiality Form, as well as Intern Performance Evaluations, APPIC applications, and any Prescriptive (or Remediation) Plans and Grievances.
-Both the Blue and Red folders are securely kept in the Records Room under the supervision of an assigned clinic staff.
+Other required Intern documents are stored electronically and these include: administrative forms required at beginning of internship such as Student Liability policy, Background Screening Results, Affidavit of Good Moral Character, Registrar Forms, Ethical Commitment Form, Confidentiality Form, as well as Intern Performance Evaluations, APPIC applications, and any Prescriptive (or Remediation) Plans and Grievances.
+All Intern records are securely kept in the Records Room and in our secured electronic record system under the supervision of an assigned clinic staff.